marono/Xsseract/README.md

 ```

 #### Tested on
-I'll add more to this list as soon as Insights data becomes available or people report their configurations.
+I'll add more to this list as soon as Insights data becomes available or people report their configurations.<br/>
 https://github.com/marono/Xsseract/blob/master/TestedDevices.md

 #### To contribute